GettyImages-2202313430

 This means it costs farmers more money to feed their livestock and “in short, the price of meat will go up”, he added.

-Meat prices have been steadily rising over the past 12 months, following a significant tightening of supply, with beef on average 13% more expensive and lamb up 4.7%.
+Meat prices have been steadily rising over the past 12 months, following a significant tightening of supply, with the year on year cost of beef on average 13% more expensive and lamb up 4.7% in the 12 weeks to 13 July [Worldpanel].

-Additionally, while UK farmers have not seen higher rates of mortality due to the heat, they are seeing smaller weight animals as it has been “too hot for sheep to want to eat”, said Goodger.
+And while UK farmers have not seen higher rates of mortality due to the heat, they are seeing animals at lower weights as it has been “too hot for sheep to want to eat”, suggested Goodger.

-This means farmers will be getting “less meat off a carcase” than in normal years, Goodger added.
+This means farmers will be getting “less meat off a carcase” than in normal years, he added.

 Read more: Most farmers anxious in extreme weather, research finds

-The NFU added that some farmers had also been forced to sell breeding stock due to a lack of feed.
+The NFU said some farmers had also been forced to sell breeding stock due to a lack of feed.

 Barton warned that “these pressures are not just financial – they threaten herd health and welfare, productivity and the future of British livestock farming”.